dvntaudio/cuckoo-tools/README.md

 Enable OVPN
 ===========

 I use [OVPN](https://www.ovpn.se/) as my VPN provider and you can enable support for it this way if you have an account.
+I tried to use it with the built in support i Cuckoo 2.0-dev but didn't get it to work correctly so now the script enables VPN globaly for Debian.

 First create a file with your OVPN login information.
 I'll call the file ovpn-account.txt.
 Type your username on the first line and your password on the second line.
 Then run

-    ./bin/configure-ovpn.sh ~/shared/ovpn-account.txt
+    ./bin/enable-global-ovpn.sh ~/shared/ovpn-account.txt

 Using Cuckoo
 ============